storekeeper-company/storekeeper-woocommerce-b2c/docs/README.md

    5. Set project root folder `e.g. path/to/project/storekeeper-woocommerce-b2c` in `Custom working directory` field.
    6. Under `Before launch`, add an entry.
 Choose `Run External tool` then select the `docker compose build test` external tool that we created.
 Click Apply and OK.
    > See this <a href="#run-configuration-template">image</a> for reference.
+### Debugging CLI commands
+1. Add a configuration for PHP Script
+   1. Go to `Run > Edit Configurations`.
+   2. Click the `+` sign to add a new configuration.
+   3. Select `PHP Script`.
+   4. Set a name for the configuration, for this example we use `sk process-all-tasks`.
+   5. Under `Configuration`, set the `wp.phar` from `johnpbloch/wp-cli-phar` inside the project vendor `e.g. path/to/project/storekeeper-woocommerce-b2c/vendor/johnpbloch/wp-cli-phar/wp` on `File` field.
+   6. On the `Argument` field, set desired command to be tested `e.g sk process-all-tasks`
+   7. Select `dev` CLI Interpreter that we created as the interpreter.
+   > See this <a href="#php-script-configuration">image</a> for reference.

 ### Image configuration references